IYIAscension/SDAProject/README.md

 regRegression.ipynb is a notebook which transforms Merged.csv into networks.
 We used the first network, based on Ridge, four our poster and analysis.

+For info about data processing files, see the readme.txt inside the Sorted Data folder.